jumpinjackie/mapguide-maestro/UserDoc/source/understanding_layers.rst

 Each generated rule wil use a color from a specified color ramp.
 The color ramp can be gradient-based or use ColorBrewer thematics.

+An option is also available that allows you to use the first rule of your current style as the "prototype" from which your theme rules will be created from, avoiding the need to manually re-style each individual theme rule after generation.

 Once you have specified the theme settings and clicked **OK**, the matching rules will be generated and will replace or be appended to your existing set of style rules for this scale range.